Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

 regulate the functions of the village communities.
 1880: A decree was issued extending membership of the Communidades to the shareholders, associates, and the public in general.
-In the new conquests, a new system of shareholders (‘accionistas’) was devised.
+In the new conquests, a new system of shareholders (*accionistas*) was devised.
 The dividend of the transferable shares and net income of the village community was divided among non-*Gaunkar* shareholders, but they were not allowed to take part in the administration.
 The State also started receiving the